-Benthic invertebrates are tiny water animals that live in the mud at the bottom of Puget Sound.
-"Benthic" comes from the term benthos, which means the community of organisms which live on, in, or near the seabed, also known as the benthic zone.
+Benthic invertebrates are tiny animals that live in the mud at the bottom of Puget Sound.
+"Benthic" comes from the term benthos, which means the community of organisms which live on, in, or near the seabed.

-These mysterious benthic invertebrates often resemble something straight out of a science fiction novel based on a planet far away in space, but in reality, they live in our own backyard.
+These mysterious benthic invertebrates often resemble something straight out of a science fiction novel based on a planet far away in space, but in reality, they live close to our own backyards.

-Known to our scientists as Sternaspis affinis Stimpson, 1864, the dumbbell worm has many names.
-It has been nicknamed the "mud owl" because of two colorful protective shields, called "caudal shields," that cover its gills when its head is buried in the mud searching for tasty edible specks of organic matter.
-The shields look so much like eyes that scientists felt that the worms looked like tiny owls.
+Known to scientists as Sternaspis affinis, the dumbbell worm has many names.
+It has been nicknamed the "mud owl" because of two colorful protective shields, called caudal shields, that cover its gills when its head is buried in the mud searching for tasty edible specks of organic matter.
+The shields look so much like eyes that scientists thought the worms resembled tiny owls.